Task Force Reports

 Americans and Europeans can fairly debate whether NATO should expand in the near term or proceed with formal expansion only if Russia again seems to pose a military threat to Central Europe.
 In much the same way as NATO helped the democracies of Western Europe recover from the devastation of World War II, it now should provide the sense of reassurance and community needed to help the democracies of Central Europe recover from the Cold War, while taking care not to antagonize Moscow in the hopes that the U.S. forges a cooperative relationship with Russia.

 See more in NATO; Europe

 This report—the result of an expert bipartisan task force—traces the history of the negotiations, explains what the accord contains, what it requires from the parties, and provides responses to commonly raised questions and criticisms.
 It also suggests some guidelines for the United States, South Korea, and Japan as they implement the agreement—or protect themselves against its failure.

-See more in Latin America and the Caribbean; Weapons of Mass Destruction; North Korea
+See more in Americas; Weapons of Mass Destruction; North Korea